Create Your Free Account

 Bear in mind, this is the financial regulation that governs the ICO, but the taxation regulation that governs it is different.
 That is overseen by the Australia Tax Office.

-Just like any investment, there are inherent risks associated with investing in Bitcoin.
+Just like any investment, there are inherent risks associated with investing in digital currencies.
 If you were a real estate owner, flooding could damage your property.
-If you own a stock in the stock market, the company’s executive team could be caught in a scandal and plummet the value.
-With Bitcoin, a number of risks could take away from your potential investment return.
+If you own stock in the stock market, the company’s executive team could be caught in a scandal and plummet the value.

 These consideration points are important in determining the status of an ICO as a Managed Investment Scheme.
 What it comes down to is whether the pooling of funds or the use of the funds can affect the value of the asset.
 If those points are met, then the vehicle is likely to be considered an ICO.

-Financial classifications as mentioned above are on thing, however, the nitty gritty of how ICOs are taxed is a whole other beast.
-In general, the ATO hasn’t released any specific guidance on this topic, so any time you are involved with the exchange or sale of a token, you have created a taxable event.
+Financial classifications as mentioned above are one thing, however, the nitty-gritty of how ICOs are taxed is a whole other beast.

 While cryptocurrency has a generous tax environment in Australia, ICOs miss out on special benefits.
 That is especially true when you compare Australian taxation of ICO’s to traditional capital raises.
 Australian tax bodies do not view ICO’s in the same way that they view traditional capital fundraising.
 As a result, any money raised through an ICO is taxed as income.